GrandLyonSmartData/rdata_docs_en/services.rst

 REST Services (JSON)
 -----------------------
-The JSON service of our infrastructure allows an easy and fast navigation between the several datasets provided.
+The JSON services of our infrastructure allows an easy and fast navigation between the several datasets provided.

 The entry point of each service is built on the following pattern :

 ``https://download.data.grandlyon.com/ws/<service>/all.json``